Quansight-Labs/JupyterLab-user-testing/README.md

 completes immediately login to domain with `https://<your-domain>` with username `<admin-user-name>` and set initial password

+#### Customizing the Environment

+Users can modify the python environment via the [requirements.txt](./requirements.txt).
+These requirements will be pip installed automatically on each new re-deployment.

 ## Requirements

 | Name | Version |